-For succeeding years covered by this Consolidated Plan, the City is currently estimating that annual CDBG allocations will be approximately \$400,000 for a total of \$800,000 in years 2018 and 2019.
+For succeeding years covered by this Consolidated Plan, the City is currently estimating that annual CDBG allocations will be approximately \$425,000 for a total of \$425,000 in 2019.
 Actual allocations are expected to vary based on several factors, including the amount of funds appropriated by Congress, the total number of entitlement communities, and changes in the components of the formula used by HUD to determine allocation amounts.
 Other resources that may be available to Naperville residents include funds from the following federal programs, administered by DuPage County and other federal, state and local agencies: